How to Add Polished Vocals to Any Track

 This is highly genre-dependent, but the challenge is usually the same–no matter how clean or grungy you need your vocals to sound, it should never get in the way of your track sounding “finished” and “polished.”
 Both are subjective terms, but over time you’ll develop an intuitive sense for what these sound like.
 So how do you polish vocals?

-Let’s dive into a few audio effects that will shed a bit of light on this (for a more complete rundown of the different types of audio effects, check out the “Different Types of Audio Effects” in this article).
+Let’s dive into a few audio effects that will shed a bit of light on this.
 Generally though, the heavy lifter of polish is EQ, which you’ll want to use for removing harsh frequencies.
 While every track will have specific needs, here are a few helpful guidelines to follow:

 - 3kHz tends to be overpowering (you’ll often want to attenuate it).